pablogd-hashi/consul-nomad-peering/README.md

   "code": 200
 }
 ```
+> NOTE: If you receive a communication error from the mesh gateways, you need to check that the right policies are applied to both clusters and restart/redeploy the mesh gateways to check that policies are attached correctly to the Consul service token applied from the Nomad workload identity.

 If we reload the load balancer url of the API Gateway again (`http://<api_gw_load_balancer_ip>:8080/ui`) we will see that there are not red boxes, as all services can communicate between each other, including the `private-api` call in the secondary cluster from `front-service` in the first cluster.
-Cluster peering communication is working.
+Cluster peering routing is working.

 ![fake-services-working](./img/fake-services-ok.png)